-Our Agribusiness Manager Alex Fraser continues to look after our farmers, with the support of his assistant Nikki Vrankovic.
-Our Small Business Manager Lauren Jackson supports our business customers, along with the Business Bankers who help us with our bigger Business and Commercial lending requirements.
+Our Small Business Manager is now Anna Watson (previously Dunkeld Branch manager) who very ably supports our business customers, along with the Business Bankers who help us with our bigger Business and Commercial lending requirements.

 Belinda Palmer also continues to support us in her role as our Farm/Small Business Insurance Specialist.